Wednesday, April 22, 2009

 (ROM.
 4: 5) But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness

 Faith is accounted for righteousness!
-Is our hopeless and failed attempt actual righteousness?
+Our hopeless and failed attempt, is that actual righteousness?
+No. Of course not.
+A failed attempt is by definition unrighteousness according to the law.
+It is not actual righteousness.
+So, is it accounted for righteousness?
 No. But faith is credited as such.
-Failure is implied as each of us have already failed, but trying to earn is not.
-It's a gift.
-It cannot be earned in any sense, so even the beginning of a keeping of the law is moot.
+Failure is implied as each of us have already failed.
+But righteousness is a gift accounted to us by faith.
+It cannot be earned in any sense.
+So, this earning grace by trying to keep the law is pointless.

 (EPH.
 2: 8-9) 8 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, 9 not of works, lest anyone should boast.

 One must ask, how does any good come if we are such failures, then?
-And Paul says, "by promise".
+As Paul says, "by promise".

 (ROM.
 4: 13) For the promise that he would be the heir of the world was not to Abraham or to his seed through the law, but through the righteousness of faith.